 Des was appointed to a Ministry of Works Office in Auckland.

 Cassey and Des got married in 1974.
 In the next two years, their daughters Karla and Liana were born.
-Today, Karla (pictured left with Des) is the Director of Sales and Marketing with the Cook Islands Tourism Corporation, and Liana recently moved to Rarotonga with her family from New Zealand; she and her husband own a modelling agency, Clyne International; her husband commutes monthly.
+Today, Karla (pictured left with Des) is the acting chief executive officer with the Cook Islands Tourism Corporation, and Liana in recent years moved to Rarotonga with her family from New Zealand; she and her husband own a modelling agency, Clyne International; her husband commutes monthly.
 Liana has also taken up the position of accreditation officer for the tourism accreditation system in the Cook Islands.

 Today, the entire Eggelton family resides in Rarotonga.